 Guidelines for the Preparation of Short Range Dispersion Modelling Assessments for Compliance with Regulatory Requirements – An Update to the ADMLC 2004 Guidance

-The Royal Meteorological Society (RMetS) produced a set of guidelines in 1995 which were intended to promote the use of best practice in the use of mathematical models of atmospheric dispersion, emphasising the principle of fitness for purpose in the selection of modelling procedures, and the importance of effective communication in the documentation of reported results.
-The underlying objectives are to ensure the efficient use of resources, especially in the context of assessments conducted for purposes of demonstrating compliance with regulatory obligations.
+In 1995 the Royal Meteorological Society (RMetS) produced a set of guidelines which were intended to promote the use of best practice in the use of mathematical models of atmospheric dispersion, emphasising the principle of fitness for purpose in the selection of modelling procedures, and the importance of effective communication in the documentation of reported results.

 The RMetS has agreed to the preparation of this revised guidance.